Founder and Managing Editor – Temidayo Isaiah Oniosun

 Partner and Lead Content Manager – Sylvia Makario

 Sylvia Makario’s experience spans the fields of geospatial engineering and space technology.
-She holds a Bachelor of Science in Geospatial Engineering and Space Technology from the University Of Nairobi, Kenya, and a Master of Science in Information Technology at Carnegie Mellon University to further her dream of developing expertise in the area of Spatial Information technology and leveraging it for societal benefits such as combating climate change and solving the issue of disasters.
+She holds a Bachelor of Science in Geospatial Engineering and Space Technology from the University Of Nairobi, Kenya, and a Master of Science in Information Technology from Carnegie Mellon University to further her dream of developing expertise in the area of spatial information technology and leveraging it for societal benefits such as combating climate change and disaster management.

-She has worked with the United Nations and other organizations, with the key focus being the use of space technology for social and economic development.
-In 2013, she co-founded a startup company, Geowiz services while still a sophomore pursuing studies in Geospatial Engineering and Space Technology at the University of Nairobi.
-This technology company was mainly focused on utilizing Geospatial Technologies for social good.
+She has worked with the United Nations and other organizations on the use of space technology for social and economic development.
+In 2013, while still a sophomore at the University of Nairobi, she co-founded a startup company, Geowiz Services, to utilize geospatial technologies for social good.
 Email

 Senior Editor – Joseph Ibeh